elucidata/storefront/docs/why.md

 })
 ```

-The methods available from the example 'selectionStore' are:
+The methods available from the example `selectionStore` are:

 ```javascript
 { name: 'Selection',